-A personal loan origination fee is a one-time fee charged by a lender in order to evaluate your application and disburse the funds to your account.
+A personal loan origination fee is a one-time fee charged by a lender to process your application and disburse funds to your account.

-In this article, we’ll discuss how the origination fee on a loan works, how it's calculated and what it means for the overall cost of a personal loan.
-By the end, you should feel much more comfortable comparing different loan offers and making a responsible decision.
+In this article, we’ll discuss how the origination fee on a personal loan works, how it's calculated and how it affects a personal loan’s overall cost.
+By the end, you should feel much more comfortable comparing different loan offers.

 How does a personal loan origination fee work?

 Between gathering important documents and filling out the necessary paperwork, applying for a personal loan can be an involved process.
-This is also true for lenders, who must process your application, answer any questions that may arise and, ultimately, decide whether or not you qualify.
-The origination fee on a loan is what the lender will charge you in order to complete this procedure.
+This is also true for lenders, who must process your application, answer any questions that may arise and ultimately decide whether you qualify.
+The origination fee on a loan is what the lender will charge you to complete this procedure.

 What does an origination fee consist of?